hypnoswang/rust/README.md

 # rust
-A rust learning and practice repo
+A rust learning and practice repo, and may have many funny things.